The campus with a quirky past but brilliant future

 5. The “Not a Hospital” mark was put to keep real patients away

 There are stories of hurt people coming over, looking for treatment.
 That kept going on for at least the first year after the campus opened.
-It is not easy for a 130th-year-old hospital to suddenly get rid of that main function.
+It is not easy for a 130th-year-old hospital to suddenly get rid of that primary function.

 There you go.
 We hope these secrets don’t scare you away but make you want to come over and discover Maria 01.
 It is amazing to be able to renovate a 130th-year-old hospital into a campus where over a thousand people are already building the future in Finland.